sleekmason/Lilidog/README.md

 LXDE + Openbox, based on Debian Buster with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be enabled during installation.

+Fluxbox now an option.
+A work in progress:)  In the live session, you can switch from Openbox to <br/>
+Fluxbox through the toggles in the menu.
+To return to Openbox, you will have to logout and back in. <br/>
+The username and password for the live environment is "user", and "live" respectively.

 Hybrid Monster panel by default, with options for FbPanel, Lxpanel, or Tint2 panel. <br/>
 Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>
 Try Fbpanel or Tint2 in the live environment under 'Toggles' in the menu. <br/>